Vietnamese Tet Flowers, Lucky Plants & Tree Markets

 Cuc Van Tho – Marigolds – a symbol of longevity

-One other thing not to miss is the ever-popular ‘Mary’s gold’.
+The marigold is one of the most popular Tet flowers.
 Vietnamese culture sees the color of the flower as representative of prosperity and long life.

 For this reason, it’s very common for Vietnamese people to give a marigold as a present on Tet.
 The flower and its pot will remind the receiver that even though they may be far away, their presence remains with their loved ones back home.
 As such, they are commonly given between family members who live apart or who come together only for special occasions like Tet.